harness/developer-hub/docs/continuous-integration/use-ci/use-drone-plugins/ci-github-action-step.md

 * `uses:` Specify the Action's repo, along with a branch or tag, such as `actions/stepup-go@v3`.
 * `with:` If required by the Action, provide a mapping of key-value pairs representing Action settings, such as `go-version: '1.17'`.
 * `env:` If required by the Action, provide a mapping of environment variables to pass to the Action.
+Note that `env` specifies incoming environment variables, which are separate from outgoing environment variables that may be output by the Action.

+The following cases *always* require environment variables:

-For [private Action repositories](#private-action-repositories), you must provide the `GITHUB_TOKEN` environment variable, such as `GITHUB_TOKEN: <+secrets.getValue("[SECRET_NAME]")>`.
+* **Private Action repos:** For [private Action repositories](#private-action-repositories), you must provide the `GITHUB_TOKEN` environment variable, such as `GITHUB_TOKEN: <+secrets.getValue("[SECRET_NAME]")>`.
 You need a [GitHub personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) that has pull permissions to the target repository.
 Additional permissions may be necessary depending on the Action's purpose.
+* **Duplicate Actions:** If you run multiple instances of the same GitHub Action, either in parallel or with a looping strategy, you must set the `XDG_CACHE_HOME` environment variable.
+The default value of this variable is `/home/ubuntu/.cache`; however, the `XDG_CACHE_HOME` variable must have a different value for each iteration of the Action.
+If you have separate steps running in parallel, assign distinct values to each step, such as `XDG_CACHE_HOME: /home/ubuntu/.cache1`.
+If you apply a looping strategy to the same step, you can use an expressions to generate distinct values, such as `XDG_CACHE_HOME: /home/ubuntu/.cache<+step.identifier>`.

 :::tip Tips

 * If you already configured GitHub Actions elsewhere, you can quickly [transfer GitHub Actions into Harness CI](#transfer-github-actions-into-harness-ci) by copying the `spec` details from your existing GitHub Actions YAML.
 * You can use variable expressions in the `with` and `env` settings.
-For example, `credentials: <+stage.variables.[TOKEN_SECRET]>` uses a [stage variable](/docs/platform/Pipelines/add-a-stage#option-stage-variables).
+For example, `credentials: <+stage.variables.[TOKEN_SECRET]>` uses a [stage variable](/docs/platform/Pipelines/add-a-stage#option-stage-variables) to call a token stored as a [Harness secret](/docs/category/secrets).
 * For GitHub Actions steps, `with` mappings are automatically exported as [output variables](#output-variables-from-github-actions-steps).
-* If there are multiple GitHub Actions with same action name and is being used in parallel.
-Nektos not able to clone correctly , it has some race condition due to which failure happens But if we change the directories(by specifying environment variables(For example: (XDG_CACHE_HOME,  /home/ubuntu/.cache1)) ) we can be able to run pipeline.

 :::